CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Example Selection using Multiple Features

 \subsubsection{Example Quality Features}

-\begin{itemize} \item \textbf{LaBSE-SrcTgt:} This is the cosine similarity score between the source and target of the example sentence, computed using LaBSE embeddings.
-This is indicative of the translation quality of the example. \item \textbf{Cmt-SrcTgt:} We also evaluated the COMET-QE score of source and target of the example.
-This score measures the translation quality of the in-context example. \end{itemize}
+\textbf{LaBSE-SrcTgt:} This is the cosine similarity score between the source and target of the example sentence, computed using LaBSE embeddings.
+This is indicative of the translation quality of the example.

+\textbf{Cmt-SrcTgt:} We also evaluated the COMET-QE score of source and target of the example.
+This score measures the translation quality of the in-context example.